CKita/BeeFlow/README.md

 1. Data (folder)

     a.  network_authors.csv -\> data frame with raw data on the authors of the selected studies.

-    b.  uni.csv -\> data frame with raw data on the institutions where the authors of the selected studies are based.

 2. Figure (folder)

     a.  network_authors.png -\> coauthorship network.

-    b.  uni.png -\> number of studies published per country.

 3. Code (folder)

     a.  network_authors.R -\> commented script to help reproduce the figure `network_authors.png`.

-    b.  uni.R -\> commented script to help reproduce the figure `uni.png`.

 ### **Bees (folder)**

 1. Data (folder)

-    a.  withApis.csv -\> data frame with raw data on bee Latin names and codes.
+    a.  crops effects and bees.csv -\> data frame with raw data on bee group per crop and the floral planting effect observed.

 2. Figure (folder)

-    a.  withApis.png -\> the top 10 most abundant bee species reported in the selected studies.
+    a.  crops effects and bees.png -\> floral planting effects per crop and bee group.

 3. Code (folder)

-    a.  bee.R -\> commented script to help reproduce the figure `withApis.png`.
+    a.  crops effects and bees.R -\> commented script to help reproduce the figure `crops effects and bees.png`.

 ### **Crops (folder)**

 1. Data (folder)

-    a.  crop_type.csv -\> data frame with raw data on the crop types assessed in each study.
+    a.  crops and effects.csv -\> data frame with raw data on the crop types and the floral planting effects assessed in each study.
+    b.  studies and crops.csv -\> data frame with raw data on the crop types assessed in each study.

-2. Figure (folder)
+3. Figure (folder)

+    a.  crops and effects.png -\> percentage of floral planting effects per crop type assessed.
-    a.  crops.png -\> number of studies that assessed each crop type.
+    b.  studies and crops.png -\> number of studies that assessed each crop type.

-3. Code (folder)
+5. Code (folder)

-    a.  crops.R -\> commented script to help reproduce the figure `crops.png`.
+    a.  crops and effects.R -\> commented script to help reproduce the figure `crops and effects.png`.

-### **Effects (folder)**

-1. Figure (folder)

-    a.  fishbone.png -\> environmental factors that seem to influence the effects of floral plantings on crop pollination by bees.

-2. Code (folder)

-    a.  fishbone.R -\> commented script to help reproduce the figure `fishbone.png`.
+    b.  studies and crops.R -\> commented script to help reproduce the figure `studies and crops.png`.

 ### **Floral plantings (folder)**

 1. Data (folder)

-    a.  floral_planting_type.csv -\> data frame with the types of floral plantings (hedgerows and flower strips) assessed in the selected studies.
+    a.  floral planting and effect.csv -\> data frame with floral planting composition assessed in the selected studies.

-    b.  flowerStrip_per_diff_floral_plantings.csv -\> data frame with the plant species used in the floral plantings assessed in the selected study.

 2. Figure (folder)

-    a.  floral_planting_types.png -\> number of studies that assessed each type of floral plantings.

-    b.  floral_plantings.png -\> The top 10 most common plant species cultivated in floral plantings.
+    a.  floral planting and effect.png -\> floral planting composition dissimilarity per floral planting effect assessed.

 3. Code (folder)

-    a.  floral_planting_type.R -\> commented script to help reproduce the figure `floral_planting_types.png`.

-    b.  flowers.R -\> commented script to help reproduce the figure `floral_plantings.png`.

-### **Keywords (folder)**

-1. Data (folder)

-    a.  keywords.csv -\> data frame with the keywords reported in each study.

-2. Figure (folder)

-    a.  wordcloud.png -\> wordcloud with the keywords used in the selected studies.

-3. Code (folder)

-    a.  keywords.R -\> commented script to help reproduce the figure `wordcloud.png`.
+    a.  floral planting and effect.R -\> commented script to help reproduce the figure `floral planting and effect.png`.

 ### **Litsearch (folder)**